gwt-plugins/gwt-eclipse-plugin/README.md

 3. Select all and install.
 Sources are optional.

 ####Dali
-Install Dali for the JPA persistence plugins.
+Install Dali for the JPA persistence plug-ins.

 1. Goto Install New Software.
 2. Filter `Dali`.